vmware/burp-rest-api/README.md

 ### Develop

-Upon successfully building the project, an executable JAR file is created.
-The Burp suite JAR can be loaded dinamically through the `--burp.jar=` argument.
-When the JAR is launched, it provides a REST/JSON endpoint to access the Scanner, Spider, Proxy and other features of the Burp Suite Professional security tool.
+The following section contains useful information to get started with the development of the extension.

 #### Prerequisites

-* Java 8 x64
+* Java 8-14 x64
 * Gradle
-* Licensed Burp Suite Professional version 1.7.x or later from: <http://portswigger.net/burp/>
+* Licensed Burp Suite Professional version 1.7.x or later from: <http://portswigger.net/burp/>.
+Considering that Burp Suite Professional 2.x is out of beta, we would recommend to use the latest Burp Suite JAR.

 #### Build & Run

-1. [Download](https://portswigger.net/burp/download.html) the Professional edition of Burp Suite.
+1. [Download](https://portswigger.net/burp/download.html) the Professional edition of Burp Suite JAR
-2. The project can be run either by running the Gradle Spring `bootRun` command or by directly launching the JAR created from building the project:
+2. The project can be run either by executing the Gradle Spring `bootRun` command or by directly launching the JAR created from building the project
-3. OPTIONAL: Create a `lib` folder under the project directory and place the Burp Suite JAR file into it and rename it to "burpsuite_pro.jar" in order to run the integration tests.
+3. Create a `lib` folder under the project directory and place the Burp Suite JAR file into it and rename it to "burpsuite_pro.jar" in order to run the integration tests

 ```
     ./gradlew bootRun